NicolasJupiter/Equation_solver/README.md

 Store the required equation json in a file named 'data.json' and place adjacent to script and run script for the output.
 Example equation is placed in 'data.json'.

-Other equations which the code successfully passed are placed in equations.json file.
+Other equations which the code successfully passed are placed in equations.txt file.